idenning2003/cbase/README.md

 against trailing whitespace.

 ### 6. Constant Qualifier
-Use it whenever it is possible and would make sense.
+Use it whenever it is possible in function parameters and whenever it make sense in return types.

 ### 7. Function Headers
 All function definitions except for test funtions marked with